 - Keeping your device up to date

 Install every update available for your smartphone.
-On the off chance that you don’t have set automatic updates on in the Play Store, you do not use Wi-Fi much, you should manually update every app available instead of taking more advanced measures.
+On the off chance that you don’t have set automatic updates in the Play Store, you do not use Wi-Fi much, you should manually update every app available instead of taking more advanced measures.
 There is a possibility of an app getting a bad update which is causing problems in the background.
 Installing the newest version of the app may clear up the mess.

-2. Keep you Home screen less crowded
+2. Keep your Home screen less crowded

 3. Use Power Saving

-It’s 3PM, and your battery is already up?
-Varying upon the smartphone you’re bearing, the power saving modes built into practically all smartphones can spare a slick of juice and improve usable time, however they are disadvantages.
-For instance, they will slower you processor and obviously, that makes the smartphone feel slower.
-It can be easily noticed if you managing performance issues.
+It’s 3 PM, and your battery is already up?
+Varying upon the smartphone you’re bearing, the power-saving modes built into practically all smartphones can spare a slick of juice and improve usable time, however they are disadvantages.
+For instance, they will slow your processor, and obviously, that makes the android device speed feel slower.
+It can be easily noticed if you manage performance issues.

 4. Uninstall and disable unused apps

 Fed up with apps that you don’t use to eat space on your device and hoard into system resources.
 Go to Settings > Apps and over to the All tab.
 Look down the queue and pick the apps you don’t want or need.
-If you don’t know about what any of them do then hit Google and check.
+If you don’t know what any of them do then hit Google and check.

 Select the app you don’t want and then choose Uninstall and if you are unable to do it, select Disable.
-Disabled apps will be queued in a new section, so you can enable them if you need them in future or if you change your mind.
+Disabled apps will be queued in a new section, so you can enable them if you need them in the future or if you change your mind.

 You should also take a look in Settings > Apps at the Running tab.
-Some apps want to be running all the time and they can seriously impact on performance.
+Some apps want to be running all the time and they can seriously impact performance.
 Think carefully about whether you need what’s listed there.

 5. Clear cached app data

 Apps cache data which helps them run quickly, but it builds up to take up quite a lot of space and there will possibly be cached data of apps you no longer use.
-Clearing cached data of an app can certainly improve you device’s performance.
+Clearing cached data of an app can certainly improve your device’s performance.

 If you want to pick apps individually then head into Settings > Apps and slide over the All tab and tap on the selected app then tap Clear cache.
 If you want to clear the whole then go to Settings > Storage and tap on Cached data.
 Also, see CCleaner, it cleans up cache and helps maintain your device.